Implied Integrality in Mixed-Integer Optimization: Introduction

 Implied integrality can also be interpreted as a method to reduce the number of necessary integrality constraints, which has been explored in prior research.
-Bader, Hildebrand, Weismantel and Zenklusen~\cite{BaderHWZ18} introduce the notion of an affine TU decomposition, which decomposes a constraint matrix $A \in \Z^{m \times n}$ as $A = \tilde{A} + U W$, such that $ $ is totally unimodular and $U \in \Z^{m\times k}$ holds.
+In~\cite{Paat2022}, Paat, Schl{\"o}ter and Weismantel show lower bounds on the number of necessary integrality constraints for integer programs after reformulation as a mixed-integer program for integer programs with bounded subdeterminants.
+Bader, Hildebrand, Weismantel and Zenklusen~\cite{BaderHWZ18} introduce the notion of an \emph{affine TU decomposition}, which decomposes a constraint matrix $A \in \Z^{m \times n}$ as $A = \tilde{A} + U W$, such that $ $ is totally unimodular and $U \in \Z^{m\times k}$ holds.
 If an integer program admits such an affine TU decomposition then it can be reformulated as a mixed-integer program with only $k$ integrality constraints.
-Hupp~\cite{Hupp2017} and the authors of~\cite{BaderHWZ18} also describe specific affine TU decompositions for several families of integer programs.
-In~\cite{Paat2022}, Paat, Schl{\"o}ter and Weismantel show lower bounds on the number of necessary integrality constraints for integer programs after reformulation as a mixed-integer program for integer programs with bounded subdeterminants.
+Together with Hupp, the same authors also describe specific affine TU decompositions for several families of integer programs, including the resource-constrained bipartite matching problem and the master knapsack problem~\cite{Hupp2017}.
+For the two-stage stochastic bipartite $b$-matching problem, Hupp~\cite{Hupp2017} evaluates several reformulations based on affine TU decompositions, and shows that, in general, reformulation using affine TU decompositions is helpful and leads to smaller root gaps and reduced solution times.
+In~\cite[Chapter 3]{DeKruijff2019}, de Kruijff considers lot-sizing and production planning models and investigates whether the inclusion of integrality constraints for inventory variables is helpful.
+De Kruijff proposes a dynamic method that decides, based on the root LP solution, whether or not to include integrality constraints.
+In simplified terms, their algorithm decides to include integrality constraints for variables if their value in the root LP solution is relatively small.
+De Kruijff also recommends to investigate the phenomenon of implied integrality more generally.